History of thanksgiving

 Tim also shared a story of Members of the Oneida Indian Nation coming together and marching in the 2010 Macy Days parade with a float named “the True Spirit of Thanksgiving” and has been doing so each year.

-If you have ever wondered why "Christmas" (another stolen holiday) is put up so fast right after Samhain (Halloween) like many Americans do?
+If you have ever wondered why "Christmas" (another stolen holiday) is put up so fast right after of even before Samhain (Halloween) like many Americans do?
 Well now you might understand it is a small and I mean very small way of glossing over Thanksgiving.
 This view isn't held by a large amount of people but it is still there.

 If you are like myself and many others who take issue with how Thanksgiving is portrayed to the American people hiding the genocide and death of tens of thousands of people there is a National Day of Mourning (the same day as their Thanksgiving).